I Want To...

 Is there concern that Zika will spread throughout the United States?

-The continental United States does have the strains of mosquitoes that can become infected with and spread Zika virus, including Aedes aegypti.
+The continental United States does have the strains of mosquitoes that can become infected with and spread Zika virus, including Aedes aegypti and albopictus.
 Please click here to find a map of the approximate distribution of Aedes mosquitos in the U.S. from the Centers for Disease Control and Prevention.
-Cases of Zika in Florida and Texas have been reported as documented cases of local transmission within the continental U.S. Johns Hopkins experts believe that mosquito control efforts and the widespread use of air conditioning in this country will help to slow the spread of Zika to the continental U.S., but residents should take all recommended measures to prevent mosquito bites.
+Cases of local transmission of Zika in Florida and Texas had been reported within the continental U.S. There have, however, been no recent cases of local transmission in the United States.
+Johns Hopkins experts believe that mosquito control efforts and the widespread use of air conditioning in this country slowed the spread of Zika in the continental U.S., but residents should continue to take all recommended measures to prevent mosquito bites.

 About Travel Recommendations